-For this final activity, you will watch gender stories created by young people, their families, and other adults in their lives.
+For this final activity, you will watch a few people’s gender stories and experiences of learning more about gender identities.
 As you watch, make notes of any topics that you relate to, anything that surprises you, and any areas you can identify to learn on your own.
 If there are terms you don’t know, write them down and look them up after you have viewed a few stories.

 After you have watched four or five stories, spend 10 or 15 minutes writing about your own understandings of gender.
 Think about how you feel about the pronouns and other forms of address people use for you.
-Write to yourself about what you find easy or difficult when learning about gender non-conforming and nonbinary people.
+Write to yourself about what you find easy or difficult when learning about gender non-conforming and nonbinary people, about using they/them pronouns, and about using other pronouns that don’t reflect binary gender.
 Remember that many, many resources exist for people who are willing to approach with humility and a desire to learn.

-Use this exercise as a guidepost in your own process of learning about gender.
+Use this exercise as a guidepost in your own process of learning about gender and language.
 If you find you have more questions than answers, look to national or local LGBT(Q) organizations or your local library for more resources.

 Best of luck as you move forward!
-Thank you for taking the time to read through these pages, and for your efforts to be more aware and caring toward the gender non-conforming and nonbinary people in your life.
+Thank you for taking the time to read through these pages, and for your efforts to be more aware and caring toward the gender non-conforming and nonbinary people who use they/them pronouns in your life.